samthorold/scribbles/docs/assets.md

 The institution should choose investments that are in line with its risk appetite.

-The institution’s chosen strategy may wish to closely match its liabilities by:
+The institution's chosen strategy may wish to closely match its liabilities by:

 - nature
 - currency